webexone/webexone.github.io/_pages/AgentSupervisorExperience.md

 ![agent-desktop](/assets/images/agent/03-image.png)

 > NOTE: Agents cannot access the Agent Desktop from multiple browsers or multiple tabs of the same browser window.
-In that case, a warning message will be displayed
+In that case, a warning message will be displayed.

 ![agent-desktop](/assets/images/agent/04-image.png)